tjd1234/cmpt383summer2022/docs/languages/racket/racket_lists_and_recursion.md

 ```

 The recursive idea for implementing `reverse` is to reverse the rest of the
-list, and then append the first item:
+list, and then append the first item to the end:

 ```scheme
 (define (rev lst)